ami-iit/ami-commons/doc/upgrade_nvidia_driver.md

 sudo apt clean
 ```

+### Ubuntu 22.04

-Then you can find the available drivers with `ubuntu-drivers list`, for example:
+You can find the available drivers with `ubuntu-drivers list`, for example:
 ```
 nvidia-driver-525-server, (kernel modules provided by linux-modules-nvidia-525-server-generic-hwe-22.04)
 nvidia-driver-525, (kernel modules provided by linux-modules-nvidia-525-generic-hwe-22.04)